zcr5959/word2markdown/README.md

 The script could conver docx format file to markdown format.<br/>
 This version only process paragraph and table and convert it by initial order in docx <br/>
-The differance from other tools is that it could process the docx with complicated table,cross row or cross col or the both.as i know, the others could't.<br/>
+The differance from other tools is that it could process the docx with complicated table,cross row or cross col or the both.<br/>
+as i know, the others could't.<br/>

 # usage
 pass

 # ps
 It's my first time building a tool for others and publish on github.<br/>